 Understanding the Law Requiring Drivers to Slow and Yield or Stop For Emergency Vehicles Such As Ambulance, Fire, or Police

-When an emergency vehicle such as an ambulance, fire truck, or police car, is responding to an emergency, or even where a tow truck is attending at an accident scene or to help the driver of a disabled vehicle, the law requires other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.
+When an emergency vehicle such as a police car, a fire truck, or an ambulance, is responding to an emergency, or even where a tow truck is attending at an accident scene or attending to help the driver of a disabled vehicle, the law requires all other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.

 Approaching, following emergency vehicles